Ashanti Shows Off Body In Crop Top & Denim Shorts, Helps Raise Money For Hurricane Dorian

 She also dropped a new single with Afro B titled after the brand, “Pretty Little Thing.”

-Throughout her career, she has teamed up with many other rappers including Ja Rule and ex-boyfriend Nelly.
-She stated on The Meredith Vieira Show that the reason the pair didn’t work out was due to trust.
+Throughout her career, she has teamed up with many other rappers, including Ja Rule and ex-boyfriend Nelly.
+She stated on The Meredith Vieira Show, available via YouTube, that the reason the pair didn’t work out was due to trust.

 Her last album, Braveheart, was released five years ago in 2014.
 When speaking to Hollywood Life, she revealed that she has been working on a new project that consists of collaborations with Swae Lee, WizKid, Tory Lanez, and Jeremih.

-On Spotify, Ashanti currently has over 2.7 million monthly listeners, proving to still be a successful nearly two decades into her career.
+On Spotify, Ashanti currently has over 2.7 million monthly listeners, proving to still be successful nearly two decades into her career.

 To keep up with Ashanti, follow her Instagram account.